 When operating in Rapid Assessment Mode the Graphic User Interface (GUI) will operate on proprietary Rapid Assessment Software (RAS) designed for backscatter technology, providing the operator with basic functionality required to interpret a suspect device.
 Should the operator require high-definition imaging, the system will have the ability to switch to transmission mode and operate on Sandia National Laboratories XTK X-ray Tool Kit.

 Understanding the Need

 Micro-X has been advancing the development of this product trying to make it as small and lightweight as possible to meet the operational user’s needs.
 In military science ‘force multiplication’ refers to a factor or combination of factors that gives personnel or weapons the ability to accomplish greater feats than without it.
-The IED X-ray Camera has been designed to be deployed remotely via Unmanned Ground Vehicle (UGV) to perform stand-off X-ray in domestic and battlefield environments.
+The x-ray camera has been designed to be deployed remotely via Unmanned Ground Vehicle (UGV) to perform stand-off x-ray in domestic and battlefield environments.

 In 2018 the Australian Army published the Army’s Robotic and Autonomous Systems Strategy (RAS), the focus within Force Protection is; to remove soldiers from some of the most dangerous battlefield tasks including Improvised Explosive Device and Chemical Biological, Radiological, Nuclear Environment tasks.

-By removing the human from immediate danger and increasing force protection, the IED X-ray Camera will enable Army to conduct operations in areas that were previously not possible or only at extreme risk, and free up human resources to complete other tasks.
+By removing the human from immediate danger and increasing force protection, the x-ray camera will enable Army to conduct operations in areas that were previously not possible or only at extreme risk, and free up human resources to complete other tasks.